Constitution of the Ohio Fire Chiefs' Association, Inc.

 Section 6 – Elections - Prior to the business meeting of the annual conference, the full Nominations and Elections Committee will meet to audit the process and certify the “official results.”
 “Official results” of the vote will be presented to the membership during the business meeting of the annual conference.
 The candidate receiving the highest vote tally shall be elected to office.
 In the event of a tie vote, a coin flip conducted by the Nominations and Elections Committee shall decide the winner.

-Section 2 - Six (6) Individual or Retired Members elected to the Board of Directors as District Directors shall be elected for a term of three (3) years, at a District Caucus held at the Annual Conference.
+Section 9 – Election of District Directors - Six (6) Individual Members elected to the board of directors as district Directors shall be elected for a term of three (3) years, at a district caucus held at the annual conference.
 The nominations for said officers shall be held in the appropriate caucuses.
 In the event there is no majority vote for a candidate on the first ballot, the voting on the second ballot shall be confined to the two candidates receiving the greatest number of votes on the first ballot.
 In the event of a tie vote, a coin flip conducted by the presiding officer shall decide the winner.
 Candidates shall personally present their qualifications and plans for the improvement of the Association to their respective caucus.
-The President shall appoint a member of the Board of Directors to preside and conduct the caucus.
-Said District Directors shall serve so that one-third of those elected shall be elected each year at the Annual Conference, and that one-third of the Directors’ term of office shall expire each year.
-Two members shall be elected to the Board of Directors each year for a term of three (3) years.
-One Director shall be elected from each of the following Districts: Northeast, Southeast; North Central, South Central; Northwest, Southwest.
-The six Directors, with the Immediate Past President presiding, shall constitute the Nominations and Elections Committee.
+The president shall appoint a member of the board of directors to preside and conduct the caucus.
+Said district directors shall serve so that one-third (1/3) of those elected shall be elected each year at the annual conference, and that one-third of the directors’ term of office shall expire each year.
+Two members shall be elected to the board of directors each year for a term of three (3) years.
+One director shall be elected from each of the following districts: Northeast, Southeast; North Central, South Central; Northwest, Southwest.
+The six directors, with the immediate past president presiding, shall constitute the Nominations and Elections Committee.